 And as you will see later, they are not narrowed into a four-walled space.

 So, if you ever wonder what the deep meaning of HOME is, you're in the right place.

-'Home is where the heart is-meanings and insights.'
+'Home is where the heart is- meaning and insights.'

 1. The Obvious - Physical Space.

-It is commonly believed that people have lived in different structural house formats since the dawn of history.
+It's commonly believed that people have lived in different structural house formats since the dawn of time.

 Some claim that the oldest archaeological record of such a physical structure is the 'Olduvai Gorge' in Tanzania, whose age is approximately two million years.
 And when it comes to dwelling/preserved stone house, the approximately 6000-year-old Scottish 'Knap of Howar' probably holds the record.